emiliodicaprio/xhptdc8_babel/rust/readout/README.md

   The system cannot execute the specified program.
   ```
   Although it runs successfully on my local machine.
-* Only the scrept found in the action works successfully.
+* Only the script found in the action works successfully.

 ##### Using powershell
 Using `powershell`, for a reason or another, doesn't install the LLVM Win32 exe when run on github action environment, while it is installed successfully locally on my machine; on the contrary, `cmd` does.
 Both the following scripts don't install it: